mallory/e2ee/draft-e2ee.md

 From draft-dkg-hrpc-glossary-00, encryption is fundamental to the end-to-end principle.
 "End-to-End: The principal of extending characteristics of a protocol or system as far as possible within the system.
 For example, end-to-end instant message encryption would conceal communication content from one user's instant messaging application through any intermediate devices and servers all the way to the recipient's instant messaging application.
 If the message was decrypted at any intermediate point--for example at a service provider--then the property of end-to-end encryption would not be present."{{dkg}} Note that this only talks about the contents of the communication and not the metadata generated from it.

 The way to achieve a truly end-to-end communications system is indeed to encrypt the content of the data exchanged between the endpoints, e.g. sender(s) and receiver(s).
 The more common end-to-end technique for encrypting uses the double-ratchet algorithm with an authenticated encryption scheme, present in many modern messenger applications such as those considered in the IETF Messaging Layer Security working group, whose charter is to create a document that satisfies the need for several Internet applications for group key establishment and message protection protocols {{mls}}.
 OpenPGP, mostly used for email, uses a different technique to achieve encryption.
 It is also chartered in the IETF to create a specification that covers object encryption, object signing, and identity certification {{openpgp}}.
-Both protocols rely on the use of asymmetric and symmetric encryption, and exchange public keys with amongst end points.
+Both protocols rely on the use of asymmetric and symmetric encryption, and exchange public keys amongst end points.

 There are dozens of documents in the RFC Series that fundamentally and technically define encryption schemes.
 Perhaps interesting work to be done would be to survey all existing documents of this kind to define, in aggregate, their common features.
 The point is, the IETF has clear mandate and demonstrated expertise in defining the specifics of encrypted communications of the internet.